 Mortality rates were based on the PubS.H-2010 (Below Median) Combined Fully Generational Mortality Table, set forward one year.
-50% of deaths among active members are assumed to be service incurred, and 50% are assumed to be non-service incurred.
-Disabled mortality is based 80% on the PubG.H-2010 Disability Retiree Mortality Table and 20% on the PubS.H-2010 Disability Retiree Mortality Table and 20% on the PubS.H-2010 Disability Retiree Mortality Table.
+50% of deaths among active members are assumed to be in the line of duty.
+Disabled mortality is based 80% on the PubG.H-2010 Disability Retiree Mortality Table and 20% on the PubS.H-2010 Disability Retiree Mortality Table.

-The actuarial assumptions were based on the assumptions approved by the Board of Trustees in conjunction with an experience study covering the 5-year period ending on September 30, 2010.
-Due to Consolidated Plan changes first valued in the October 1, 2012, actuarial valuation, changes to the assumed retirement rates and the valuation methodology for the assumed increase in benefit service for accumulated sick leave and accumulated vacation paid upon termination were made.
+The actuarial assumptions were based on the assumptions approved by the Board of Trustees in conjunction with an experience study covering the 6-year period ended on September 30, 2015.
+Due to Consolidated Plan changes first valued in the October 1, 2012 actuarial valuation and changes to the assumed retirement rates, the valuation methodology for the assumed increase in benefit service for accumulated sick leave and accumulated vacation paid upon termination were made.
 Payroll growth assumptions were updated in 2012, and investments were reviewed by the Board of Trustees in February of 2015, based on an asset liability study reflecting the current investment policy.